 Protection: See definition of Conservation.

 Protection Area: See definition of Conservation Zone.

+Public contract ordinance: A local government’s ordinance that stipulates that, in a contract in which the state or a local government is a party, contractors ensure payment of a specified wage exceeding the minimum wage to their employees.
+It can also be considered as a definition of the substantive living wage based on the local market prices.

 Publicly available: In a manner accessible to or observable by people generally (Source: Collins English Dictionary, 2003 Edition).